 Northeast Michigan Community Service Agency, Inc. (NEMCSA) is a private, nonprofit Community Action Agency, part of a state and national network of Community Action Agencies.
-The basic service area is eleven northeast Michigan counties covering approximately 6,200 square miles.
-The core counties include Alcona, Alpena, Arenac, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle and Roscommon.
+The basic service area is eleven northeast Michigan counties covering approximately 6,436 square miles.
+The core counties include Alcona, Alpena, Arenac, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon.
 The agency is governed by a 30-member Board of Directors.
 This Board, in compliance with P.A.
-230, brings together equal representation of the public and private sectors and the clients who receive services.
-In this manner, policy and fiscal matters as well as program and service issues are reviewed by those who have the insights to provide meaningful guidance to NEMCSA.
+230, brings together equal representation of the public and private sectors and the consumers who receive services.
+In this manner, policy, and fiscal matters, as well as program and service issues, are reviewed by those who have the insights to provide meaningful guidance to NEMCSA.

-The 11 core counties making up the primary service area for NEMCSA, are essentially rural.
-They cover an area roughly the size of Connecticut and Rhode Island combined.
+The 11 core counties making up the primary service area for NEMCSA are rural.
 The largest city in the region is Alpena (home to NEMCSA's central offices) which has approximately 10,000 people.
-Evidence of the rural nature of the region is the population density which has an overall average of 31 persons per square mile ranging from a high of 50.24 in Alpena County to a low of 14.68 in Oscoda County.
+Evidence of the rural nature of the region is the population density with a regional average of 31 persons per square mile, ranging from a high of 50.24 in Alpena County to a low of 14.68 in Oscoda County.
 The service area stretches about 200 miles north/south and is approximately 100 miles wide.
 There are some portions of the territory nearly 100 miles from the nearest freeway.
-The region has 1,850 miles of shoreline.
-Six counties border Lake Huron.
+The region has 1,850 miles of shoreline, with six counties bordering Lake Huron.

-Current population, demographics and changes in composition over time play a determining role in the type of services, plans and goals NEMCSA and its partners make.
+Current population, demographics, and changes in composition over time play a determining role in the type of services, plans and goals NEMCSA and its partners make.
 Most of the residents in the core service region are 18-64 years of age (56%).
 This age group is also responsible for 70% of the working individuals.
-This area has seen a steady decrease in total population over the last 16 years at -6.15%; very different than Michigan's overall population change of -0.13%.
-The area has almost an even distribution of gender, is predominately white and has just over 16% of residents living in poverty, a 3.18% increase since 2000.
+There has been a steady decrease in the total population of the region over the last 16 years resulting in a -6.15% loss.
+This is vastly different than Michigan's overall population change of -0.13%.
+The area has almost an even distribution of gender, is predominately white, and has just over 16% of residents living in poverty, a 3.18% increase since 2000.